Bob Bolen: Early life

 Bolen was born in Chicago, Illinois, on April 10, 1926, as the eldest son of Milford Louis Bolen and Beatrice "Bee" Pinkerton Bolen.
 His father was a manager at McCrory Stores.
 The family moved more than twenty times when Bolen was a child due to his father's job transfers.

 Bob Bolen initially enrolled at Texas A&M University, but left the school to enlist in the U.S. Navy during World War II.
 He served as a gunnery officer on board the USS Iowa (BB-61) during the war.
 Bolen returned to College Station, Texas after the end of the World War II, where he finished his bachelor's degree in business administration at Texas A&M in 1948.
 Later in life, Bolen was received an honorary doctorate of humanities from Texas Wesleyan University and honorary doctorates in public service from both University of North Texas and Texas Christian University.

 He married his wife, the former Fran Ciborowski, in 1952 and the couple soon moved to Fort Worth, Texas.
-Fran Bolen died in 2021 not 2014.
+Fran Bolen died in 2021.